sderygithub/Online-Similarity/README.md

 The resulting token occurence matrix is fed to a Naive Bayes classifiers for learning discriminative features between paragraph content.

+Using provided labels, we can propagate the confidence that similar data will have the same label among its first degree nodes (in an abstract similarity graph).
+By adjusting the sample weight according to this metric, we can take into account a larger mass of data from a smaller set of labelled data.
+For example, having the label "Neuroscience" for the sentence "Oscillatory phenomena and interaction of the human cortex", it is likely that "Interaction between brain regions through oscillation" should also be tagged "Neuroscience".
+We can capture this similarity through distributed neural network representation of sentences and use it in our Naive Bayes sample weight.

-I'm also attempting to lay the foundation for an online paragraph vectorizer based on distributed neural network.
+Future work: I'm also attempting to lay the foundation for an online paragraph vectorizer based on distributed neural network.
 This will require updates on the vocabulary (see Improvement section) as at this moment in time it only allows weight updates based on new training data.
 Out of scope for this 2 days challenge but will definitely give it a shot in the next few weeks.